top of page

 Black Bart: The Gentleman Bandit Behind Our Boldest Candle

-When people talk about outlaws of the American West, names like Jesse James and Billy the Kid come to mind.
-But California had its own legendary figure-Charles E. Boles, better known as Black Bart.
+When people discuss outlaws of the American West, names like Jesse James and Billy the Kid often come to mind.
+However, California had its own legendary figure—Charles E. Boles, better known as Black Bart.
+His story is not just one of crime but of charm and intrigue.

 The Gentleman Bandit

 Between 1875 and 1883, Bart carried out more than two dozen stagecoach robberies, all of them targeting Wells Fargo shipments.
-He never harmed passengers, never stole their belongings, and reportedly never even fired a shot.
+He never harmed passengers or stole their belongings.
+Remarkably, he reportedly never even fired a shot.
 His shotgun was said to be unloaded.
-Courteous and calm, he was known to say “please” and “thank you” even while committing the crime, earning him the enduring nickname: “The Gentleman Bandit.”
+Courteous and calm, he was known to say “please” and “thank you” even while committing the crime.
+This earned him the enduring nickname: “The Gentleman Bandit.”

 Autry Museum image alt text: “$800 reward circular for stage robber Black Bart, 1877, with handwritten poem signed Black Bart the Po8.
 Courtesy Autry Museum of the American West.